Whatang/versionflow/README.md

 So now you'll have a nice, consistent repo: the master branch will contain your latest release, tagged to the appropriate version number.

+### Using the version number in code

+It's nice to have a version number in the tags of your repo which you can easily manage from the command line, but your code itself might want to make use of the same number.
+This is simple with versionflow - just write the current version number in any of your files, then `versionflow add` those files.
+From now on those files will be modified by `versionflow` whenever it updates the current version number.
+Any instances of the old version number in the specified files will be replaced by the new version number.

+For example, suppose we add a `README.md` file to the above example.
+In that file we put

+    # My awesome program v0.1.0

+    It's 1337!

+We don't want to have to manage that version number by hand.
+So we do

+    versionflow add `README.md`

+We do some more development and now we're ready to release v.0.2.0, so we run

+    versionflow minor

+Now `versionflow` will bump the version in both its own configuration _and_ the `README.md` file, merge the develop branch into master, and tag the resulting commit with "0.2.0". `README.md` now looks like this:

+    # My awesome program v0.2.0

+    It's 1337!

+We never have to worry about manually updating the version number in the README ever again.
+You can add as many files as you want to `versionflow` and it will update the version number in all of them.

 ## Commands

-* **check**
+- **check**
   Check whether this directory is correctly initialised for versionflow, and ready to bump a version number: is it a git repo; is the repo clean (i.e. not dirty); does it have the standard Git Flow branches; does it have a versionflow config file; does it have a semantic version tag on the `master` branch matching the versionflow config?
-* **init**
+- **init**
   Initialise this directory as a versionflow project: create a git repo (if there isn't already one); set up the Git Flow branches (if they don't already exist); and create a versionflow config file (if it does not exist).
-* **major**
+- **major**
   Create a release of this project from the latest commit on `development` with the major version number bumped.
-* **minor**
+- **minor**
   Create a release of this project from the latest commit on `development` with the minor version number bumped.
-* **patch**
+- **patch**
   Create a release of this project from the latest commit on `development` with the patch version number bumped.
+- **describe**
+  Show just the current version number in the repo, including a description of the current/parent commit if it is untagged.
+- **add**
+  Add a file to `versionflow`.

 ### Common Options

 All the commands described above take the following options:

-* --repo-dir PATH
+- --repo-dir PATH
   Use the given PATH as the root of the versionflow repo.
 Defaults to the current directory.
-* --config FILE
+- --config FILE
   Use the given FILE as the versionflow configuration file.
 Defaults to `.versionflow`.
-* --version
+- --version
   Print the current version of versionflow, and exit.
-* --help
+- --help
   Print a help message

 ## Development